 First, this is a misrepresentation.
-These two criteria were provided to examiners in a 2007 memo to examiners by John Love4 and a January 2010 memo to examiners by Robert Bahr.5 What does the PTO mean in this notice when these changes are characterized as "proposed" or "under consideration" when they've been in effect for over three years?
+The PTO added these criteria to the grounds available to examiners in a 2007 memo to examiners by John Love and a January 2010 memo to examiners by Robert Bahr.
+What does the PTO mean in this notice when these changes are characterized as "proposed" or "under consideration" when they've been in effect for over three years?
 The PTO should explain any theory it has under which this characterization could be considered truthful.
 If the PTO cannot do so, the pattern of lying in rule making notices must stop.
-Is the PTO attempting an ex post whitewashing of two previous actions that are now acknowledged to be illegal, without acknowledging the existence of these two previous actions?
+Is the PTO attempting an ex post whitewash of two previous actions that are now acknowledged to be illegal, without acknowledging the existence of these two previous actions?

-Second, note that the § 101 / § 112 ¶ 1 criterion has nothing whatsoever to do with "independent and distinct" inventions, it relates only to other technical legal requirements that have nothing to do with "independence" or "distinctness" of the inventions.
+Second, note that the § 101 /§ 112¶ 1 criterion has nothing whatsoever to do with "independent and distinct" inventions, it relates only to other technical legal requirements that have nothing to do with "independence" or "distinctness" of the inventions.